davidkern13/TypeScript-Cheatsheets/README.md

 > Conditional types allow you to create types based on conditions.
 > Extends is used for type constraint and inheritance in TypeScript.
+> Evaluates to boolean if the type T is an string.

 ```javascript
 type Data<T> = T extends string ? boolean : number;